PayPal 14: Court proceedings

 The defendants were charged under the Computer Fraud and Abuse Act in July 2011 for the attempted denial of service attacks, which occurred in December 2010.
 On December 5, 2013, ten of the defendants pleaded guilty to one misdemeanor count of damaging a protected computer and one felony count of conspiracy, and three others each pleaded guilty to one misdemeanor.
 The 14th defendant had their case handled separately.

 New York-based attorney Stanley Cohen, who represented one of the defendants, claimed that the 13 committed acts of civil disobedience in political dissent, adding that he thinks that the acts were free speech protected by the First Amendment.
 In an interview for SKP News Cohen compared the digital 'sit-in' to protests organized by the civil rights movement.
 Cohen further noted that the guilty pleas were for misdemeanors resulting in probation, instead of having the defendants face possible felony convictions and jail sentences.
-A fine of $86,000 is being equally distributed among the 13 activists, each owing $6,615.
-The fine must be paid by December 2014.
+A fine of $86,000 was equally distributed among the 13 activists, each owing $6,615.